pkminor/NewsPortal/README.md

 # Client Side

+The client interface is provided through a browser.
+The landing page by default shows all users.
+The landing page has tabs to view;
+- Users
+- Departments
+- General news
+- Department news

+On each tab, the user is able to see a listing of that category.
+Each tab has a form where a users can add corresponding items, i.e;
+ - The users tab has a form to add users,
+ - The departments tab has a form to add departments,
+ - The general news tab has a tab to add news to the general category
+ - The department news tab has a form to add news to a specific department.

+If a user tries to add a user or a department that already exist, they are alerted that that department already exists.

+The departments tab in addition to showing a new department form and a listing of all departments, each department list items has options to view all users in that department, or all news in that department.

 ## Setup Instructions
 Fork the project on github [NewsPortal ](https://github.com/pkminor/NewsPortal), then clone it to your local repo.